mksunny1/deleight/readme.md

 ### [dom](https://mksunny1.github.io/deleight-api-docs/main/modules/deleight.dom.html)

 Primitives for building and working with the DOM.
-Using **dom**, we can:
+Using **dom**, yoe can:
 - build elements from HTML text and files
 - build elements (or their HTML text) from objects
 - apply components to elements by matching with selectors
 - apply components to elements by specifying them with attributes

-Many standard components have been included for creating event handlers, setting attributes and setting and assigning properties (components).
+Many standard components have been included for creating event handlers, setting attributes and setting and assigning properties, etc.

 ### [function](https://mksunny1.github.io/deleight-api-docs/main/modules/deleight.function.html)

 Currently includes 4 submodules:

-1. **function/cache**: functions to wrap a function to cache and return the first result. `cache#reset` method can be used for reset.
+1. **function/cache**: functions to wrap a function to cache results.

-2. **function/context**: a `setContext` function which wraps a function with another one to include the given `context` object in its scope. `setContext` can be called on multiple functions to effectively make them run mutually exclusively.
+2. **function/context**: a `setContext` function called on multiple functions to effectively make them run mutually exclusively.
 This can be useful, for example, in event handlers that create network requests so they do not unnecessarily repeat the requests.

 3. **function/dynamic**: a `dyn` function to effectively create dynamic getters, setters and 'deleters'.